Brian Graham (footballer): Partick Thistle

 In January 2020, Graham signed for Scottish Championship club Partick Thistle on a 2 1/2-year deal.
 He scored on his debut in a 2–1 defeat away to Arbroath.
 Scottish football was stopped in March 2020 due to the COVID-19 pandemic, at which time Thistle were in last place in the Championship (two points behind 9th place Queen of the South, although Thistle had a game in hand).
 A vote was subsequently taken to curtail the Championship, League One and League Two seasons, which meant that Thistle were relegated to League One.
 Graham remained at the club ahead of the 2020–21 season in League One.
 After winning the division and finishing as the club's top scorer with 11 goals, he signed a new contract adding an extra year to his deal, extending it until 2023.

 Graham scored his first hat-trick for Thistle in a 3–3 draw away to Inverness on 9 February 2022.
-After finishing the 2021–22 season with 18 goals, he signed a further one year extension to his contract in summer 2022, with his deal extended to the end of the 2023–24 season.
+After finishing the 2021–22 season with 18 goals, he signed a further one-year extension to his contract in summer 2022, with his deal extended to the end of the 2023–24 season.
 The following season he scored 22 goals in all competitions, becoming the first Thistle striker to hit 20 goals since Mark Roberts.
 Graham was part of the squad that reached the Scottish Premiership promotion play off final.
 Following this he added an extra year to his deal until summer 2025.

 After another successful start to the 2023–24 season Graham once again extended his Thistle contract, adding an additional year until summer 2026.
 In the 2023–24 season Graham won the PFA Scottish Championship player of the year, after finishing top scorer in the division with 20 goals.
 He ended the 2023–24 season on 26 goals in all competitions, the second highest return of his career in a single season.

 In May 2025, Graham scored his 99th and 100th goals for Partick Thistle in a 2–0 away win against Ayr United in the Scottish Premiership Play-Offs quarter finals, sending Thistle into the semi final.
 Graham finished the 2024–25 season once again as both the Scottish Championship top scorer with 15 league goals and Partick Thistle's top scorer with 21 goals in all competitions, in what would turn out to be his final season with the club.

 Falkirk

 On 13 June 2025, Graham joined Scottish Premiership club Falkirk for an undisclosed fee, joining on a one-year deal with an option of a further year.

-Graham scored his first Falkirk goal, coming off the bench in a 3–1 victory over Queen’s Park in the Scottish League Cup group stages.
+Graham scored his first Falkirk goal, coming off the bench in a 3–1 victory over Queen's Park in the Scottish League Cup group stages.

+Ross County

+After leaving Falkirk Graham joined Scottish League One side Ross County on 26 May 2026 for a third spell at the club.
+Graham was made Ross County Captain ahead of the 2026-27 season.